cardano-foundation/CIPs/CIP-????/README.md

 ### Acceptance Criteria
 * A Plutus binding is created for the `keccak256` function and included in a new version of Plutus.
 * Integration tests, similar to those of the existing Plutus hash functions, are added to the testing infrastructure.
 * The function is benchmarked to assess its cost.
 As for other hash functions available in Plutus (blake2b and sha256), we expect the cost of keccak to be linear with respect to the size of the message.
+The Plutus team determines the exact costing functions empirically.
 * The ledger is updated to include new protocol parameters to control costing of the new builtins.

 ### Implementation Plan